Juniper/ruby-junos-ez-stdlib/README.md

   - Facts:

     A Hash of name/value pairs of information auto-collected.
 Fact values can be Hash structures as well so you can have deeply nested fact data.
-You can also define your own facts in addition to the "stdlib" facts
+You can also define your own facts in addition to the "stdlib" facts.
+    The facts are used by the framework to create a platform indepent layer of abstraction.
+This means that managing a VLAN, for example, is the same regardless of the underlying hardware platofrm (EX, QFX, MX, SRX, ...)

   - Resources: